Understanding Absorbents – everything you need to know.

 Universal Absorbents

-General-purpose absorbents are designed for handling non-aggressive liquids like water, oils, and coolants.
+Universal absorbents are designed for handling non-aggressive liquids like water, oils, and coolants.
 These are typically used in manufacturing and maintenance settings where non-hazardous spills occur frequently.
 They are made from polypropylene or cellulose materials, which have high absorbency rates.

 Applications: